petewojtczak/Applied-data-science-with-SQLAlchemy/README.md

 # Applied-Data-Science with SQLAlchemy

 ## Task 1: Data Analytics<br>
-In this section, turnover analytics should be investigated to uncover valuable insights (short-term aggregated turnover forecast included).
+In this section, turnover analytics should be investigated to uncover valuable insights.
 Additionally, a detailed analytical report is desired on the sellers and products listed on our marketplace.<br>

 `Turnover Analytics` include: <br>
-* Total revenue short-term forecasting
+* Revenue short-term forecasting
 * Growing Categories,
 * Declining Categories,